nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

 What is the scope of the Access Record Structured capability?

-<span class="label label-info">DECISION</span> Currently the Access Record Structured capability will return a patient’s allergies, medications,  consultations, immunisations , problems and uncategorised data using the following FHIR&reg; profiles:
+<span class="label label-info">DECISION</span> Currently, the Access Record Structured capability will return a patient’s allergies, medications, consultations, immunisations, problems and uncategorised data using the following FHIR&reg; profiles:

  - AllergyIntolerance
  - Medication